-&lt;sup>c Center of Materials School and Optoelectronics, University of Chinese Academy of Scienses, Beijing 100049, P. R. China glucose-sensitive monomer (e.g., PBA) to improve the protein resistance of PBA-functionalized hydrogel film.
-However, the structure of hydrophilic crosslinker used for preparing the PBAfunctionalized hydrogel is different from that of zwitterionic monomer, thus can disrupt the stability of the hydration layer of the zwitterionic hydrogel.
-Recently, to obtain the stable hydration layer, film surfaces have been functionalized with zwitterionic polymer brushes (traditional antifouling coating) via surface-initiated atom transfer radical polymerization (ATRP).
-The obtained zwitterionic polymer surfaces can reduce the adsorption of nonspecific protein in undiluted bovine serum by over 99%.
-However, the transport of glucose molecules can be impeded by traditional antifouling coating due to its steric hindrance.29-32 This results in a poor glucose sensitivity of PBA-functionalized hydrogel film-coated sensor, thus limiting its application in detection of low saliva glucose levels.
-Therefore, the key challenge for saliva glucose monitoring is to obtain a PBA-functionalized hydrogel film that has a stable hydration layer so that it has dual-functional properties including high protein resistance and high glucose sensitivity.
+^cCenter of Materials School and Optoelectronics, University of Chinese Academy of Sciences, Beijing 100049, P. R. China polymer often has a better protein resistance than hydrogen bonding-based polyethylene glycol (PEG).
+This is attributed to the fact that the ionic solvation-based antifouling zwitterionic polymer can bind to more water molecules and can bind more tightly compared to hydrogen bonding-based PEG, thus resulting in a more stable hydration layer.25 Currently, the most widely studied antifouling zwitterionic polymers include zwitterionic hydrogel and zwitterionic polymer brushes.
+The zwitterionic hydrogel is often prepared by copolymerizing a zwitterionic monomer and a glucose-sensitive monomer (e.g., PBA) to improve the protein resistance of the PBA-functionalized hydrogel film.
+However, the structure of the hydrophilic crosslinker used for preparing the PBA-functionalized hydrogel is different from that of the zwitterionic monomer, thus disrupting the stability of the hydration layer of the zwitterionic hydrogel.26 Recently, to obtain the stable hydration layer, film surfaces have been functionalized with zwitterionic polymer brushes (traditional antifouling coating) via surface-initiated atom transfer radical polymerization (ATRP).
+The obtained zwitterionic polymer surfaces can reduce the adsorption of nonspecific protein in undiluted bovine serum by over 99%.^{27,28} However, the transport of glucose molecules can be impeded by traditional antifouling coating due to its steric hindrance.29-32 This results in poor glucose sensitivity of the PBA-functionalized hydrogel film-coated sensor, thus limiting its application in the detection of low salivary glucose levels.
+Therefore, the key challenge for salivary glucose monitoring is to obtain a PBA-functionalized hydrogel film that has a stable hydration layer so that it has dual-functional properties including high protein resistance and high glucose sensitivity.